 - (a) This Article shall apply to regular employees, and temporary employees who have accumulated at least one year's accredited service in the last 2 years, who are required to change their established headquarters, either at management's direction or as the result of successfully applying for a bulletined job. - (b) The Employer shall notify the employee in writing, whether the change is permanent or temporary.
-When the change is to a position of a continuing nature, outside the municipal area or town in which the employee's established headquarters is located, and where their new established headquarters is further away from their place of residence than their previous headquarters, and where the establishes a new primary residence that is at least 30 kilometers closer to the new headquarters within the Lower Mainland or at least 50 kilometres closer to the new headquarters outside of the Lower Mainland (both by the shortest usual public route), the Employer will bear the cost of moving expenses in accordance with the following:
+When the change is to a position of a continuing nature, outside the municipal area or town in which the employee's established headquarters is located, and where their new established headquarters is further away from their place of residence than their previous established headquarters, and where the employee establishes a new primary residence that is at least 30 kilometers closer to the new headquarters within the Lower Mainland or at least 50 kilometers closer to the new headquarters usual public route), the Employer will bear the cost of moving expenses in accordance with the following: